Stalking Panthers

 These lamps commonly have burnt shades from using the incorrect light bulb, such as a standard A19 bulb of more than 25W.
 The correct incandescent bulb is a T10 type, 40W or less for the lamp to provide useful lighting.
 For decorative lighting, 7.5W S11 shape sign bulbs (available in different colors) or 10W equivalent LED Edison bulbs work well.

-For the last 20 years, I thought these lamps only came in three colors; black, green, and turquoise, but as of May 2023, I have acquired a red panther on a matte black base.
+For the last 20 years, I thought these lamps only came in three colors; black, green, and turquoise, but as of May 2023, I acquired a red panther on a matte black base.
 Despite years of searching, it was still a shock to find this alternate color combo - a truly rare color - "Haeger Red".
-I now think it's safe to let the imagination run free as to what other color combinations Royal Haeger may have made!

 Haeger Copy